 Vitamin K is not talked about as frequently as vitamin C or D, but this essential nutrient supports strong bones, helps blood clot, and protects against chronic inflammatory diseases.
 Vitamin K is fat-soluble and found in a number of food sources.
-If you’re looking to incorporate more into your diet, these nine foods are chock-full of it.
+If you’re looking to incorporate more into your diet, these nine fruits and vegetables are chock-full of vitamin K.

 One cup of spinach contains 154 micrograms of vitamin K and as the recommended intake for men and women is 120 and 90 micrograms, respectively, a spinach salad or handful added to your morning smoothie will help you easily meet this goal.

 Another leafy green, kale contains 113 micrograms of vitamin K per cup.
 It is especially rich in vitamin K1, the type that makes up about 90 percent of all vitamin K.